Almost coherent modules and almost coherent sheaves: Almost coherence of `` -adic nearby cycles''

 {\it Step~$3$: Reduction to the case of a reduced $X$.} Consider the reduction morphism $i\colon X_{\rm{red}} \to X$.
 Then $i_\et$ is an equivalence of \'etale topoi, we see that

 is an isomorphism.
 Thus the claim follows from Lemma~\ref{lemma:descend-through-finite-morphisms}.

 {\it Step~$4$: Reduction to the case of a normal $X$.} Consider the normalization morphism $f\colon X' \to X$.
 It is finite by \cite[Theorem 2.1.2]{C} and an isomorphism outside of a nowhere dense Zariski-closed subset $Z$.
-Therefore, there is an exact triangle
+We use \cite[Proposition 2.6.3]{H3} and argue on stalks to conclude that the natural morphism $\F \to f_*f^{-1}\F$ is injective.
+Therefore, there is an exact sequence